ChrisBotos/Private_Projects_Showcase/README.md

 ## Botos Transcription Simulation

-This private repository contains simulations of the biological process of transcription, developed as part of a research project in the lab of Matthieu Lavigne.
+This private repository contains simulations of the biological process of transcription, developed as part of a research project in the lab of Dr. Matthieu Lavigne (IMBB-FORTH).

 ### Features
 - **Versions**: 10+ stable versions, each improving scalability and biological accuracy.